VolkovLabs/business-packages/packages/eslint-config/README.md

 ```

 ## Working in Monorepo

-Eslint can't handle dependencies in monorepo.
-Need to install all package dependencies to make it working.
+ESLint can't handle dependencies in a mono repo.
+Install all package dependencies to make it work.